Doctrine and Maturity2015 Mar 5

 Our culture talks a lot about love.
 One pop song said, “All you need is love."
 How then is Christianity different from our culture?

-This answer comes out of knowing what is this love.
+This answer comes out of knowing what this love is.
 There are different kinds of "love", and English in particular is problematic because it mixes many kinds of motivation into that one word.
 However, as can already be seen, selfish desire, physical desire, even casual liking are not the kinds of love being considered here.

 What sets Christianity apart then, is the example and quality of love that is projected as our goal: the example is Jesus, and the quality is sacrificial love for the benefit of others.
 This love is the motivation to our actions.
 This love motivated Jesus to live and die for us; it will motivate us to similar action.
 Having this love is what it means to be Christ-like.
 Therefore, this love is also the measure of our Christianity, of our maturity, and is our goal for living.
 When we see that we are getting better through time at living this love, then we can know that we are growing and maturing as a Christian.